klalle/MPCNC_Dual_endstops_Marlin_1_1_5__RAMPS_Customized_LCD_Menu/README.md

   * Control
     * acceleration, jerk, speeds.....

+Make sure you change the configuration files to suit your setup, I'm using different nr of teeth on my gears than what comes with Ryan's setup!
+Search for "kalle" in configuration.h and you'll see what I've changed and what it used to be...

 Use this with my modifyed V9 postprocessor for F360 found here: https://github.com/klalle/Marlin_RC7_LCD_Customization/tree/master/Files%20to%20modify/Post%20Processor
 It retracts z to +30 and then moves back to X0Y0 and keeps the steppers on! remember this if you're cutting deeper than 30mm, then you'd like to change this to something higher or skip this part in the gcode!